Update 20-March-22: The blog has been updated to work with v4.0.0 of the Agora React Native UIKit.

 Installing native modules

-Let’s install the native dependency: the Agora React Native SDK.
+Let’s install the native dependency: the Agora React Native SDKs.
 In a terminal, execute

-yarn add react-native-agora.
-You don’t need any extra configuration for the Agora SDK.
+yarn add react-native-agora agora-react-native-rtm.
+You don’t need any extra configuration for the Agora SDKs.
 If your library requires modifying the native runtime, you can read more about how to write a custom plug-in here.

 yarn add agora-rn-uikit to install it.
 It relies on the Agora React Native SDK for its functionality.